Alex-Alon/qCMB-retreat-2026/README.md

 ### The pipeline:

-Pixel Classification (ilastik) — train a plaque-vs-background classifier, then batch-export a probability map (.h5) for every image.
+Pixel Classification (ilastik) -> train a plaque-vs-background classifier, then batch-export a probability map (.h5) for every image.
-Object Classification (ilastik) — turn those probability maps into discrete plaque objects, measure them, export one CSV per section.
+Object Classification (ilastik) —> turn those probability maps into discrete plaque objects, measure them, export one CSV per section.
-Fiji macro — measure tissue area per section (the denominator; ilastik never measures this for you).
+Fiji macro —> measure tissue area per section (the denominator; ilastik never measures this for you).
-Python — combine all the per-section CSVs and compute burden.
+RStudio —> combine all the per-section CSVs and compute burden.

 ### Step 1 — Pixel Classification (make the probability maps)